 Built in 1924, Watson Library is the oldest and largest of KU’s libraries and is named after university librarian Carrie Watson.
 The library houses collections in the social sciences, humanities, education, journalism, and social welfare.
 The majority of KU's film and DVD collection can also be found in Watson.

 Watson offers both group and quiet study areas, as well as computer workstations, bookeye scanners, and printers.
-Laptops, calculators, headphones, and voice recorders can be checked out at the service desk.
+Laptops and calculators can be checked out at the service desk.

 1425 Jayhawk Blvd.

 Reserve a Study Room

 Study rooms are available to support academic study and research.Reserve a study room